tianyufan-econ/tianyufan-econ.github.io/_pages/about.md

 Work in Progress
 ======
-1. **Measuring Inflation Inequality with Incomplete Prices.**
-   Coauthor: Olivia Ding, Kan Yao
-2. **Is the Whole the Sum of its Parts?
+1. **Is the Whole the Sum of its Parts?
 The Effects of Partial Automation on Jobs, Demand for Skills, and Wages.**
    Coauthor: [Pascual Restrepo](https://campuspress.yale.edu/pascualrestrepo/)
+2. **Measuring Inflation Inequality with Incomplete Prices.**
+   Coauthors: Olivia Ding, Kan Yao

 [//]: # Teaching Experience
 [//]: # ======